 Whole genome recurrent events evaluation

 Despite great efforts to annotate noncoding regions, there are still many regions with as yet unknown regulatory roles.
 In order to evaluate the recurrent events in these regions, LARVA provides all possible p-values, whether before or after adjustment, and with or without replication timing corrections, for high confidence bins on the genome (see Methods for details) of variable length.
 We also compared the results from our beta-binomial model with the binomial models.
 For example, we randomly sampled five thousand 10kb bins from the whole genome and made a Manhattan plot of p-values from both methods.
 It is obvious that the p-values from the binomial distribution were noticeably inflated (Fig. 7B), while our beta-binomial model effectively controls the p-values (Fig. 7A).
+Consistent with this result, we found that p-values from LARVA follow a uniform distribution much better than those from binomial distribution (Fig. S13).
+We want emphaze that as the sample size grows larger (such as in the following section of exome sample analysis) and the target region grows larger, we expect more severe deviation from the constant mutation rate assumption, usualy resulting in better performance of LARVA as compared to binomial model.

+Coding region calibration

+It is difficult to rigorously test LARVA’s sensitivity and specificity due to the lack of benchmark dataset.
+Given our better understanding of coding cancer drivers, we have evaluated LARVA on coding regions on a total of 5,032 whole exome sequencing samples from TCGA (see Text S1 for details).
+Six out of the seven genes LARVA discovered under high mutation burden were clearly documented as associated with some type of cancer.
+On the other hand, many false positves were reported by the simple binomial test.
+Moreover, p-values calculated from LARVA follow a uniform distribution quite well, and our replication timing correction further improves the p-value distribution (Fig. S12).
+However, the p-value distribution from the binomial model severely violates the uniform distribution assumption, providing further evidence of the binomial model’s inapproapriate fitting.

 DISCUSSION